Trip Facts

 Accommodation: Teahouse Lodge

 After breakfast, we begin our descent along the same trail back to Yangle Kharka.
-Enjoy the scenic journey through lush forests and picturesque landscapes as you retrace your steps.
+Enjoy the scenic journey through lush forests, rolling hills, and picturesque landscapes as you retrace your steps.
+Take in the serene surroundings and capture the beauty of the region one last time before concluding the day’s trek.

 Accommodation: Teahouse Lodge

-After breakfast, we retrace our steps along the same trail back to Dobatey, enjoying the beautiful surroundings as we go.
+After breakfast, we retrace our steps along the same trail back to Dobatey, taking in the beautiful surroundings as we go.
+Enjoy the serene landscapes and capture the natural beauty of the area before concluding the day’s trek.

 Accommodation: Teahouse Lodge

 After breakfast, today offers your final opportunity to witness breathtaking views of the towering mountains, including Kangchenjunga.
-You begin by ascending the trail to Keke La Pass.
-From there, enjoy a gradual descent towards Kalo Pokhari, followed by a steep climb to Shipton La Pass.
-Another hour of contouring along the mountainside leads you to the large cairn marking Sano Pokhari Danda at 4,105 m.
-After an additional hour of undulating terrain, you reach the final pass — Khongma La at 3,890 m, marked by a traditional Mani wall.
-Finally, descend mostly on stone steps all the way to Danda Kharka, concluding a day of scenic wonders.
+The day begins with an ascent to Keke La Pass, followed by a gradual descent to Kalo Pokhari and a steep climb to Shipton La Pass.
+Continue along the mountainside for about an hour to reach the large cairn marking Sano Pokhari Danda at 4,105 m / 13,468 ft.
+After another hour of undulating terrain, you arrive at the final pass; Khongma La at 3,890 m / 12,756 ft, marked by a traditional Mani wall.
+The day concludes with a descent, mostly along stone steps, to Danda Kharka, completing a trek filled with scenic wonders.

 Day 17: Trek Danda Kharka-Seduwa